null

 • Spaghetti | It's Skinny

-• 1 package of It's Skinny Spaghetti
+• 1 package It's Skinny Spaghetti

 • 1 teaspoon crushed red pepper flakes